Skip to Main Content

 • $500 comprehensive deductible

-To determine minimum coverage limits, Bankrate used minimum coverages that meet each state’s requirements.
-Our base profile drivers own a 2019 Lincoln of the following model types, commute five days a week and drive 12,000 miles annually:
+To determine minimum coverage limits, Bankrate used minimum coverage that meets each state’s requirements.
+Our base profile drivers own a 2021 Lincoln Corsair, commute five days a week and drive 12,000 miles annually.

 These are sample rates and should only be used for comparative purposes.